Mamena2020/WebRTCBroadCast/README.md

 - Secure ip local
-  - for custom ip local (server.js host) other than localhost, then you have set to your local ip (http) as (https). because WebRTC won't work if ip is not secure (http). to secure. open this link on your chrome
+  - for custom ip local (server.js host) other than localhost, then you have to set your local ip (http) as (https). because WebRTC won't work if ip is not secure (http). to secure local ip. open this link on your chrome
      - chrome://flags/#unsafely-treat-insecure-origin-as-secure
      - and paste your ip address